 In the Enchanted Forest

-“A Land Without Magic” is the twenty-second episode and first season finale of the American fairy tale/drama television series Once Upon a Time, which aired in the United States on ABC on May 13, 2012.
+“The Stranger” is the twentieth episode of the American fairy tale/drama television series Once Upon a Time, which aired in the United States on ABC on April 29, 2012.

 All text is available under the terms of the GNU Free Documentation License